Samsung Galaxy J7: Software

-This phone is officially released with Android 5.1.1 Lollipop.
+This phone was released with Android 5.1.1 Lollipop.
 Android 6.0.1 Marshmallow update was made available for SM-J700F on 28 July 2016 in India.
 Android 6.0.1 Marshmallow update is also available for J700H and M in Pakistan and Panama.
 Android 7.1 Nougat was released for the models that came Android 6.0.1 Marshmallow pre-installed.